 The Automated Transport Systems (ATS) unit focuses on transport opportunities related to passenger and freight, in road, rail, air and marine, that can benefit from increasing levels of automation and connectivity.

-TSS-Transport Simulation Systems (TSS) develops and markets the integrated Aimsun transport modelling software and Aimsun Online, the market’s only simulation-based solution for real-time traffic management.
-The latest TSS research and development activities include uTRAQ (ESA-funded on-line emissions prediction and management) and SETA (an H2020-funded study of the application of big data to traffic management) as well as cutting-edge collaborations with TfL, MIT, Berkeley and the EU-JRC.
+Aimsun develops and markets the integrated Aimsun transport modelling software and Aimsun Online, the market’s only simulation-based solution for real-time traffic management.
+The latest Aimsun research and development activities include uTRAQ (ESA-funded on-line emissions prediction and management) and SETA (an H2020-funded study of the application of big data to traffic management) as well as cutting-edge collaborations with TfL, MIT, Berkeley and the EU-JRC.

 University of Bristol